 It’s important for buyers and sellers to know, FHA financing requires the home to be free and clear of any health and safety issues prior the loan being funded.
 It’s not unusual to see homeowners scrambling at the last minute to find a qualified contractor to fix these issues so the FHA loans can be funded and closed on time.

 It’s also worth noting, if the home is in a condo complex, the entire complex must be approved for FHA financing.
 If you try to buy a condo in a community that is NOT FHA approved, your loan will not be approved.
 Take a look at this recently updated post which includes a list of FHA approved condo complexes in the Santa Clarita area.

 We often hear questions from homeowners about which common FHA repairs are required for their homes to qualify for an FHA loan.
 The purpose of a repair is to correct the deficiencies which may affect the HEALTH and SAFETY of the occupants or the continued marketability of the property.

 The list above covers only the most common FHA repairs, but there are more requirements.
 You may benefit from checking with a local FHA lender to learn more.
 Here’s a link to another blog post about FHA required repairs.

 Are you a homeowner and wondering what your home is worth?
-Find out here for free!
-No talking to an agent, no sales pressure and no obligation!
+Find out your home’s value here!
+We’ll do a personalized comparative market analysis and send you the results.
+With us, there’s NEVER any sales pressure and no obligation!
 If you’d like a reference for an exceptional FHA loan specialist we would be happy to make an introduction to our preferred lender, Keith Renno.